 Texas electric vehicle planning

-TxDOT will continue to be open to questions and comments as it continues the NEVI program, and those can be submitted online.
-We encourage the public to periodically visit this site for updates on new locations, FAQs, and further planning updates as the program progresses.
-TxDOT thanks the public for its extensive input on the Plan and looks forward to working with you as it develops.
-We also encourage you to explore the links below to find further details and interactive information about the progress of electric vehicle charging capabilities across the state.
+The Texas Department of Transportation (TxDOT) will continue to be open to questions and comments as it continues with the NEVI program, and those can be submitted online.
+We encourage the public to visit this site for updates as the program progresses periodically.
+TxDOT thanks the public for its extensive input during the process and looks forward to working with you as it develops over time.
+We also encourage you to explore the links below for further details and interactive information about the progress of electric vehicle charging capabilities across the state.

-TxDOT has completed the scoring and selection process for Phase 1 of the Texas Electric Vehicle (EV) Infrastructure Program and has begun planning for the first 50 EV charging sites across Texas.
+TxDOT has completed the scoring and selection process for Phase 1 of the Texas Electric Vehicle (EV) Infrastructure Program and construction has begun for 29 charging sites across Texas.

 Questions about the program can be emailed to TxDOT_NEVI@txdot.gov.